Task-Based Garage Lighting: UFO vs. Linear vs. Hex

 Woodworkers and metalworkers need crisp, clear light focused on their machinery and assembly tables.
 The key is preventing shadows from your body or equipment from falling on the cut line.

-• Layout: Use the 1:1 spacing-to-mounting-height ratio for even coverage throughout the shop.
-This prevents you from moving from a bright zone to a dark one as you carry materials.
+• Layout: Use roughly a 1:1 spacing-to-mounting-height ratio for even coverage across the shop, then add extra fixtures over particularly critical stations.
+This helps you avoid walking from a bright zone into a dark one while carrying materials.

-• Metrics: Target 500-1000 lux (50-95 fc) on work surfaces.
-A CCT of 4000K is often preferred for its balanced, natural feel, which is less fatiguing over long hours.
-A CRI of 90+ is essential for accurate stain and finish application.
+• Metrics: As a general range, target about 500–1000 lux (50–95 fc) on work surfaces.
+A CCT around 4000K is often preferred for its balanced, natural feel, which many people find less fatiguing over long sessions.
+A CRI of 90+ is very helpful for accurate stain and finish work.

 Blueprint 3: The General Purpose & High-Ceiling Garage